 Protect yourself, your family, and your pets

-Severe winter storms present specific types of challenges when it comes to safety, and COVID-19 has added an extra layer of concerns.
+Severe winter storms present specific types of challenges when it comes to safety.
 Here are some recommendations for what you should have on hand and what you should guard against when making preparations.

-As we are writing this article, emergency professionals are already rethinking the 3-day supply recommendation for severe winter storms.
-If you live in an area that is now seeing more frequent severe winter storm activity, you may want to consider adjusting your plan as a 3-day supply may not be enough to get through that type of emergency.
+Emergency professionals recommend, if you live in an area that sees more frequent severe winter storm activity, adjusting your plan as a 3-day supply of food may not be enough to get through that type of emergency.

 Protect your home

 Three of the biggest hazards and sources of property damage during a severe winter storm are burst pipes, carbon monoxide poisoning, and fire.
 FEMA offers these recommendations: